elianafang/reply2reviewer_ZGRr/README.md

 The experimental setup is comprehensive, but there are a few areas where additional considerations could enhance the results.
 For instance, the datasets used in the paper, while adequate, are somewhat small, and larger datasets (such as OGBN-Arxiv) could provide a more thorough evaluation of the method.
 Additionally, the authors could explore the impact of temporal factors, such as training time and inference speed, on model performance.

 # A3:
 We fully agree that evaluating on larger and more challenging datasets like OGB is important.
 In response, we attempted to run CGDConv on **OGB-arxiv**, and encountered a critical scalability bottleneck due to the size of the diffusion matrix.
-Specifically, computing the PPR-based diffusion matrix involves inverting a $169,343 \times 169,343$ adjacency matrix, which requires approximately ****118GB of memory****.
-This leads to a silent failure on standard hardware: the process terminates without error output, as shown in the attached runtime log (see Figure Re.3).
+Specifically, computing the PPR-based diffusion matrix involves inverting a $169,343 \times 169,343$ adjacency matrix, which requires approximately **118GB of memory**.
+This leads to a silent failure on standard hardware: the process terminates without error output, as shown in the attached runtime log (👉**see Figure Re.3**).
 The Python process exceeds the memory limit, the operating system will directly terminate the process without throwing a Python exception.
 The "adj matrix over" you see is the last successfully executed step, after which the process is killed by the system.

 **This issue is not specific to our model.** It arises from the matrix inversion operation commonly used in diffusion-based models like GDC and ADC, which are also not scalable to such graph sizes without approximation.
 We acknowledge that handling large-scale graphs remains a crucial open challenge and plan to investigate efficient and scalable solutions (e.g., sparsified diffusion, Monte Carlo estimation) in future work.